andrepatta/etn-desktop-wallet-guide/electroneum-GUI-guide.md

     for a transaction.
 Copy the ring members from 4 to get those for the key image, or manually type in your own.\
 (6) **Intent to spend:** Select this if you are certain that you will
-    spend Monero on a key-reusing fork.
+    spend Electroneum on a key-reusing fork.
 This will aggressively modify the input selection algorithm to give you the greatest plausible deniability.\
-(7) **Possibility to spend:** Select this if you may spend Monero on a
+(7) **Possibility to spend:** Select this if you may spend Electroneum on a
     key-reusing fork.
 This will modify the input selection algorithm.
     Uncheck this only if you are certain you will not use a key-reusing fork.\